sahilsulakh/RedefineAuth-Integration-Examples/.Net Framework Examples/README.md

 This is a simple, production-ready .NET integration for RedefineAuth that allows end users to register and login using a username and license key.

-We provide two implementations:
+We provide the implementations:

-1. **MinimalExample.cs** - A complete self-contained example with UI components
-2. **RedefineCore.cs + Form1.cs** - Separated core logic and UI event handlers
+1. **RedefineCore.cs + Form1.cs** - Separated core logic and UI event handlers

 ## Requirements